Baklin: Jewel of the Seas

 This is two identical-length modules in one: a city guide with 39 major locations and a dungeon setting with 112 keyed areas, connected and bound together via multiple secret entrances, plot threads, and NPC agendas.

 “Oh Baklin, Jewel of the Seas, great gateway of Erillion!
 Minstrels sing of its wealth and marine power; and of the refinement and taste of its magnates and nobility.
 Minstrels of all kinds, of course, are prone to grandiloquence; and perhaps Baklin is neither as mighty nor as fair as the ballads claim.
 And yet, there is reason the minstrels sing so, for Baklin has wealthy patrons, its fleet is not inconsiderable – and are its streets not the loveliest within so many weeks of travel?
 Indeed, those who brave the high seas often believe so… and they will gladly pay for a song to remember their visit.
 This booklet presents a complete city supplements describing the streets, personalities, and conflicts of a bustling port town, from the heights of power to the deepest undercellars.
 In Baklin, all streets lead to adventure – and a single life would not be enough to complete all of them.”

 This supplement has been illustrated by Denis McCarthy (who also did the cover), Stefan Poag, Graphite Prime, Jerry Boucher, and the Dead Victorians.

-Please note that your print order also makes you eligible for free PDF copies of your ordered items when they become available (should be three months after the print edition).
+Please note that your print order also makes you eligible for free PDF copies.
 PDFs will be delivered via DriveThruRPG to your regular e-mail address, unless you request otherwise.